According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 You may experience dry eye following cataract surgery.
 Learn more about why this is, and what you can do about it.

-Studies show that more than half of people who get cataract surgery experience symptoms of dry eye.
-In most cases, it is temporary, and the severity can vary.
+Studies show that more than half of the people who get cataract surgery experience symptoms of dry eye, often referred to as 'Dry Eye after Cataract Surgery'.
+In most cases, it's temporary, and the severity can vary.

-In addition to the obvious feeling of dryness, dry eye symptoms can include a stinging or burning sensation, blurry vision, excess tearing, and pain while wearing contact lenses.
+In addition to the obvious feeling of dryness, dry eye symptoms can include:

-Also, if you already suffer from dry eye prior to the procedure, make sure the doctor is aware.
+Also, if you already suffer from dry eye syndrome prior to the procedure, make sure your optometrist is aware.
 You may receive recommendations of things you can do both before and after the surgery to decrease the chances of developing dry eye symptoms afterward, or to mitigate the severity.
-These may be at-home or in-office treatment recommendations.
+These may be at-home or in-office treatment recommendations that your optometrist can provide over the phone.

-Following your cataract surgery, the doctor will perform tests to make sure the operation was successful, and to determine whether you are at risk of dry eye symptoms.
+Following your cataract surgery, our eye care professional will perform tests to make sure the operation was successful, and to determine whether you are at risk of dry eye symptoms or dry eye after cataract surgery.
 Similar to preoperative assessments, these tests may involve the use of specialized dyes to detect any issues on the cornea or the ocular surface.
-Additionally, you might be asked to fill out surveys to help the doctor gauge any symptoms you may be experiencing.
+Additionally, you might be asked to fill out surveys to help our eye doctor gauge any symptoms you may be experiencing.
 Examples of such surveys include the Standard Patient Evaluation of Eye Dryness (SPEED) or the Ocular Surface Disease Index (ODSI) surveys.

 Topical artificial tears are commonly suggested as a treatment option for people with dry eye after cataract surgery.
 There are a variety of tear formulations available, for patients with particularly sensitive eyes or other issues that may make standard artificial tears ineffective or unsafe.